theGetawayKyd/dawn-collection/README.md

    - The brand banner is already integrated into the header section
    - You can enable/disable it in the theme editor under Header > Show brand banner

-3. **Create Brand-Specific Templates**:
+3. **Create Brand-Specific Templates Using the Theme Editor**:
+   - Go to the theme editor and navigate to Templates > Product, Collection, or Cart
+   - Add the Brand Template Controller section to your template
+   - Configure the controller with the appropriate page type (product, collection, or cart)
+   - Add brand template blocks for each brand you want to support
+   - For each brand block, specify:
+     - Brand Handle: The unique identifier that matches the metaobject brand_handle field
+     - Section ID: The ID of the customizable section to use (e.g., 'brand-customizable-product-xyz')
+   - Create and customize brand-specific sections using the theme editor

+4. **Create and Customize Brand-Specific Sections**:
+   - In the theme editor, go to Sections > Add section
+   - Add a new section using one of the brand customizable templates:
+     - Brand Customizable Product
+     - Brand Customizable Collection
+     - Brand Customizable Cart
-   - For each brand, create templates with the naming convention `[template-name].[brand_handle].liquid`
+   - Configure the section with the appropriate brand handle
-   - Example: `main-product.xyz.liquid` for the XYZ brand's product page
+   - Customize the section's appearance, layout, and content blocks
+   - The section will only appear when the customer has selected the matching brand

-4. **Create Brand-Specific CSS**:
+5. **Create Brand-Specific CSS**:
    - For each brand, create a CSS file in the assets folder with the brand handle as the filename
    - Example: `xyz.css` for the XYZ brand

 ### Debugging

+If you encounter issues with the brand switching system:

+1. **Enable Debug Mode in Brand Template Controller**:
+   - In the theme editor, edit the Brand Template Controller section
+   - Enable the "Show debug information" setting
-If you encounter issues with metaobject access, enable debug mode in the theme editor under Header > Show debug information.
-This will display detailed information about the metaobjects and their values.
+   - This will display information about the selected brand, available brands, and template loading

+2. **Check Metaobject Configuration**:
+   - Ensure that all required fields are present in your brand metaobjects
+   - Verify that the brand_handle values match exactly what you've configured in your templates

+3. **Verify Template Configuration**:
+   - Check that your brand template controller blocks are correctly configured
+   - Ensure that the section IDs match your customizable brand sections

+4. **Inspect Cart Attributes**:
+   - The selected brand is stored in `cart.attributes.selected_brand`
+   - You can clear this by setting a blank value or clearing the cart

 ## Staying up to date with Dawn changes